mrdubr/kind_with_controller/README.md

 ## Dependencies:
 The python-client service depends on the kind service, ensuring that the kind cluster is up and running before the Python client starts.

 A docker network named `kind` MUST be created prior to running the composition.
-That's the network the `kind-control-plane` joins.
-Furthermore, `python-client` joins it to access the `kind-control-plane`.
+That's the network the `kind-control-plane` joins and it's NOT configurable.
 ```
 NETWORK ID     NAME                      DRIVER    SCOPE
 455bbcf91bc4   kind                      bridge    local